bionick7/4040Machines/README.md

     * Console updated
     * Bug removed, which led of skipping the whole mission, once one goal was accomplished
     * Map added
+    * Game can now be freezed
+    * Sound now generalized
+    * Player can be changed
+    * Targeting process, information and many other things accessible from selectors in the map view
+    * Reference system can now be changed, set to a position or locked to an object